Kabba24ai/Sales-Trend-Report/README.md

 #### 5. Business Rules Display
 Collapsible panel explaining:
-- Only PAID orders count
+- PAID orders are added to totals
+- REFUNDED orders are subtracted from totals
-- Sales tax excluded
+- Sales tax excluded from all calculations
 - Revenue formula
 - Filter usage